reuteras/usbclean/README.md

     sudo apt-get update
     sudo apt-get dist-upgrade
-    sudo raspi-config                    # configure according to taste sudo apt-get install git
+    sudo raspi-config                    # configure according to taste sudo apt-get install exfat-fuse exfat-utils git
     git clone https://github.com/reuteras/zerousb.git
     cd zerousb
+    sudo bash
     make install

-Everything should now be setup and the next time you insert a usb memory stick the contents should be deleted.
+Everything should now be set up and the next time you insert a usb memory stick the files on it should be deleted.